“Testing Germania, 1941-1944 (Berlin)”, Alexandre Mitchell, 2022

 (Canson, 180g, 42 x 59cm, Indian ink)

-It serves no other purpose but to remind us of what might have happened and what did happen.
+In the end, it serves no purpose other than to remind us of what could have happened and what did happen.

 Further reading